Outfit | Boden Marisa dress

 Um, I was talking about something here: what was it?
-Oh yeah: dresses!
+Oh yeah: my new Boden dress!
 And my unfortunate habit of buying more of them than is really appropriate.

 As I said in my previous post, I’d bought the Elsa Ottoman dress in the sale (And, just FYI, it’s STILL on sale, but thankfully I’ve managed to resist buying any more of them…), and I’d managed to justify it, because, A) ON SALE and B) I’d wanted it for absolutely ages.
 There was, however, another Boden dress I’d been stalking for months, and it was the Marisa dress… which I love because it has that high-necked, “Jackie O would totally have worn this,” kind of vibe to it, and you all know how much of a sucker I am for THAT kind of thing.
 Anyway, the story of the Marisa dress is pretty much the same as all of my other dress-related stories: I’d been looking at it for months, but it had sold out in my size almost instantly… then, much to my amazement, it came back into stock at the same time as it went on sale.
 So, yes, miracles DO happen, people.
 Sometimes.
 Only in relation to dresses, though.